5l1v3r1/dashboard-3/readme.md

 # Dashboard
 ![StandardJS](https://github.com/userdashboard/dashboard/workflows/standardjs/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-user-ui/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-administrator-ui/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-user-api/badge.svg) ![Test suite](https://github.com/userdashboard/dashboard/workflows/test-administrator-api/badge.svg)

 When you want to write a web app you have to create authentication and account management and lots of other stuff each time.
-Dashboard bundles everything a web app needs like signing in and changing passwords into a parallel web server so your web app has fewer responsibilities.
+Dashboard bundles all of this repeatative boilerplate into a parallel web server so your web app has fewer responsibilities.

-After you set up your Dashboard server you have a complete user and administrator interface with all the basic user account maintenance functionality like registering and changing passwords provided by Dashboard.
+After you set up a copy of Dashboard server you have a complete user and administrator interface with all the basic user account maintenance functionality like registering and changing passwords provided by Dashboard.

-Then you write your application server using your preferred language and have it serve your guest landing page on `/` and your application on `/home` much as you would without Dashboard.
+Then you write your application server using your preferred language and have it serve your guest landing page on `/` and your application on `/home`, and any other URLs your application needs.

+Users browse your dashboard server's address and it may serve its own content or proxy your application server.
+Dashboard tells your server who the user is and you can access more information through APIs.
+Your content can occupy the entire page or be served within a generic web application template with a header, navigation bar and content section.

-Dashboard handles everything account related like signing in, changing passwords.
-The Organizations module is a complete invitation-based membership system for your users.
+Dashboard is modular and you can install node modules that are modules for Dashboard.
+The Organizations module adds a complete invitation-based membership system for your users.
 The Stripe Connect module adds a complete custom integration ready for your users to receive payouts.
-The Stripe Subscriptions module has an entire administrative interface for managing plans and subscriptions, and everything users needs to subscribe.
-Browser-javascript is optional, except where Stripe requires.
+The Stripe Subscriptions module adds everything you need to start a Subscription SaaS.

+Dashboard is written in NodeJS and supports local file system, Redis, PostgreSQL and S3 for data storage.
+The UI is tested at mobile and desktop resolutions.

 ## Support and contributions